 Owens Corning Corporation is residential and commercial buildings materials manufacturer based out of Toledo, Ohio.
-Although the company currently is one of the leading businesses in its industry, its prior long use of the toxic asbestos mineral led to thousands of mesothelioma lawsuits and other asbestos-related claims.
+Although the company one of the leading businesses in its industry, its prior long use of the toxic asbestos minerals led to thousands of mesothelioma lawsuits and other asbestos-related claims.
 Eventually, the cases against Owens Corning were so substantial that the company filed for bankruptcy.

 With more than $30 billion currently set aside in trust funds, you may qualify for substantial compensation if you’ve been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 According to its official site, Owens Corning started from a gas-building blocks experiment that brought out a surprising new way to create commercial quantities of fiberglass boards.
 In addition to launching a new creation, the newly-created product also launched the business now known as Owens Corning.